National Register Listings in

 In the 20th century, Crawford County's economy diversified, with a focus on tourism and recreational activities.
 The area's natural beauty, including lakes, rivers, and forests, became a draw for outdoor enthusiasts.
 Today, Crawford County is known for its excellent fishing, hunting, hiking, and snowmobiling opportunities, attracting visitors from around the state and beyond.
 The county continues to embrace its natural heritage while adapting and evolving to meet the needs of a changing world.

-This timeline provides a condensed summary of the historical journey of Crawford County, Michigan.
+This timeline provides a concise overview of the key events in the history of Crawford County, Michigan.